 The following year, there was space cooperation between Venera 4 and Mariner 5.

-Other facts of Venus for kids states that in 1975, Venera 9 and 10 transmitted the first images of the planet’s surface, the pictures were black and white.
+Other facts of Venus for kids states that in 1975, Venera 9 and 10 transmitted the first images of the planet’s surface, the pictures were in black and white.
 In 1982, Venera 13 and 14 transmitted the first colored images of the surface.
 Several missions and flybys followed such as Vega 1 and 2 in 1985, Galileo in 1990, Magellan in 1994, Cassini-Huygens in 1998, MESSENGER in 2006 and Akatsuki in 2016.
 It was also announced that there is a plan to send NASA’s Automaton Rover for Extreme Environments.
 This rover is designed to thrive for an extended time, by taking into account the environmental conditions of Venus.

 Venus is an alluring feature in the night sky.
 It has a significant importance in astrology, mythology and even fiction in different cultures.
 As a matter of fact, many classical poets like Homer, Virgil, Sappho, and Ovid spoke about the planet as a star.
 Romantic poets like Robert Frost and William Wordsworth wrote about it.
-Interesting facts of Venus for kids- Venus is considered as an astronomical symbol and is also used in biology as the female sex.
+Interesting facts about Venus for kids- Venus is considered as an astronomical symbol and is also used in biology as the female sex.
 The symbol is a circle with a small cross under it.
 Venus is an interesting planet, the moment you see it in the night sky, you can’t help but be captivated.